 Blue ones, on the other hand, symbolize regret, frigidity, and forgiveness.

 Like other white flowers, white hydrangeas mean purity, grace, and abundance.
 Different meanings note boasting or bragging.

 Purple hydrangeas are also a symbol of abundance, as well as wealth and royalty.
-These plants also represent a desire to understand another individual deeply.
+These purple flowering plants also represent a desire to understand another individual deeply.

 Moreover, hydrangeas are recognized as a symbol of appreciation.
 These fascinating blooms are often given as a fourth wedding anniversary gift.